-The road to empowerment lies where you can exercise control on yourself, not on others.
+The road to empowerment lies where you can exercise control on yourself, not on others, and accepting that you can’t control everything in life.
+The moment you understand this, your life will change.

 Coming to grips with what you can and can’t control opens the door to true emotional freedom and personal power.